Nannan-Liu/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese/README.md

 Liu, N. 2019.
 Multidimensional Analysis Tagger of Mandarin Chinese.
 Available at: https://github.com/nnl93/Multidimensional-Analysis-Tagger-of-Mandarin-Chinese.

-This program is based on the ICTCLAS, and it is advised to reference this Chinese tagger when MulDi Chinese is used.
+This programme is based on the ICTCLAS, and it is advised to reference ICTCLAS when MulDi Chinese is used.
 Please refer to https://dl.acm.org/citation.cfm?id=1119280.

 Requirements

-This program requires Python to run (https://www.python.org/).
+This programme requires Python to run (https://www.python.org/).
 The Python packages needed are NLTK (Bird, Loper, & Klein, 2009), Python wrapper of ICTCLAS – PyNLPIR (https://pypi.org/project/PyNLPIR/), and Factor Analyzer (https://factor-analyzer.readthedocs.io/en/latest/factor_analyzer.html).

 See Manual.pdf for more details